IAM-Jah/CyberArk-Program-Acceptance-Toolkit/README.md

 Welcome to the CyberArk Program Acceptance Toolkit!
 This repository offers a comprehensive collection of resources designed to assist CyberArk Administrators and Program Managers in promoting user adoption and engagement.

+## Read the article for background!

+This repository is a supporting resource to my article titled ["Winning Hearts and Minds: Driving User Acceptance in PAM Programs"](https://www.linkedin.com/pulse/winning-hearts-minds-driving-user-acceptance-pam-hopkins-cissp-qipic).
+For context on why certain materials were included, or how to utilize them in your own PAM program, go read the article and reach out if you still have questions.

 ## Repository Structure

 The repository is organized into the following directories: